icopy-site/awesome/docs/awesome/awesome-d.md

 *Libraries for working with graphical user interface applications.*

 * [DLangUI](https://github.com/buggins/dlangui) - Cross Platform GUI for D programming language.
-My personal favorate, because it is written in D(https://github.com/zhaopuming/awesome-d/blob/master/not a binding), and is cross platform.
+My personal favorate, because it is written in D(not a binding), and is cross platform.
 DLangUI also has a good showcase in the IDE [DLangIDE](https://github.com/buggins/dlangide).
 * [GtkD](https://github.com/gtkd-developers/GtkD) - GtkD is a D binding and OO wrapper of GTK+.
 GtkD is actively maintained and is currently the most stable GUI lib for D.
 * [DWT](https://github.com/d-widget-toolkit/dwt) - A library for creating cross-platform GUI applications.
 GWT is a port of the Java SWT library to D. DWT was promoted as a semi-standard GUI library for D, but unfortunately didn't catch up popularity yet.
 * [tkD](https://github.com/nomad-software/tkd) - GUI toolkit for the D programming language based on Tcl/Tk.